 Why the guitar?
 Do you want to play some of the hits of your idols?
-Or would you like to master some basic chords and techniques to ultimately write songs of your own?
-Are there some licks, or strumming patterns you would like to learn?
+Or would you like to master some basic chords and techniques to ultimately sing and play along to your own songs?
+Are there particular licks or strumming patterns you would like to learn?

 And, from a technical perspective, what style would you like to play?
 There are many options to consider, like blues, classical, pop, country and hard rock.

 Once you have clarity on these points, you will be able to find a guitar that's right for you and make further choices to steer you in the right direction.